 This course has three modules: Accounting presents financial accounting fundamentals for business planning; Finance presents finance fundamentals to enable fund raising and resource allocation decisions; Strategy explores competitive analysis and strategic planning.

-Prerequisite: Completion of 30 engineering credits.
+Prerequisite: Completion of 30 credits from the Lassonde School of Engineering.

 Note: open to students in the Lassonde School of Engineering or by permission of the instructor and Lassonde Student Services.